cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 ```

 In light of these cost-aware modifications to `BatchedQueue` and `ListQueue`, the existing function `alpha` no longer meets the criteria for being a valid abstraction function.
-The criteria for an abstraction function require equalities between `BatchedQueue` and `ListQueue` operations mediated by the `alpha` conversion; however, such equalities ought to now consider cost, but the expressions on either side of the equations do not always have the same costs.
+The criteria for an abstraction function require equalities between `BatchedQueue` and `ListQueue` operations, mediated by `alpha`; however, such equalities ought to now consider cost, but the expressions on either side of the equations do not always have the same costs.
 For example, [we asked](#abstraction-function) that \\[ \alpha(\texttt{BQ.enqueue}\ x~q) = \texttt{LQ.enqueue}\ x~(\alpha~q), \\] again writing \\( \alpha \\) for the abstraction function, `alpha`.
 While both sides still return the same results, we now have that the left side charges for zero cost (in `BQ.enqueue`), even though the right side claims to charge for one unit of cost (in `LQ.enqueue`).
 To rectify this issue without changing the enqueue implementations, there's only one possible solution: make the `alpha` function itself charge some cost!